djguzie/to-do-app/README.md

 # TO DO APP

-A jQUery based mini- project for getting things done!
+A jQuery based mini- project for getting things done!

 ## Features